carlosdlr/python_course/README.md

 - Samples of language basics

-Using python 3 for this exmaples
+Using python 3 for this examples